playbenny/benny_manual/docs/blockipedia.md

 - a simple step sequencer for one dimensional values. the 'notes out' uses the value as a note, and the velocity from the incoming trigger. the 'values out' sends it as a value, which you can rotate to map to any combination of velocity or pitch if you want to send it to a midi destination.

 - add voices to the block to add more sequencer rows.

+- on this sequencer the record mode is step recording which disables the trigger input until you turn it off, and stores either incoming notes or incoming velocities, depending on the toggle switch setting.

 ### seq.wonky
 - The step time sliders control the length of each step, the block pro-ratas these lengths to make them fit into the time period you've set below.
 You can use this as a clock or there are also value sliders so you can use it as a stand alone sequencer - it outputs both the raw slider values and quantised pitches (with vel following incoming clocks).